-It was only a few days ago that Inside the Magic reported on Disney and Marvel struggling with how to proceed with the already announced Marvel Cinematic Universe film — Black Panther 2 following the tragic death of Chadwick Boseman.
+Only a few days ago, Inside the Magic reported on Disney and Marvel struggling with how to proceed with the already announced Marvel Cinematic Universe film — Black Panther 2 following the tragic death of Chadwick Boseman.

 “Big studios don’t often [get] completion bonds,” says film finance attorney Schuyler Moore.
 “They are more prevalent in the indie filmmaking world.
-Sometimes, the big studios will look to ensure for a particular actor, but they usually have a particular reason for doing so.
+Sometimes, the big studios will look to ensure a particular actor, but they usually have a particular reason.
 Otherwise, studios will just shoulder the risk [of sickness or death].”

-MCU’s Black Panther director, Ryan Coogler, also released a statement saying, “I haven’t grieved a loss this acute before.
-I spent the last year preparing, imagining and writing words for him to say, that we weren’t destined to see.
+MCU’s Black Panther director, Ryan Coogler, said, “I haven’t grieved a loss this acute before.
+I spent the last year preparing, imagining, and writing words for him to say we weren’t destined to see.
 It leaves me broken knowing that I won’t be able to watch another close-up of him in the monitor again or walk up to him and ask for another take.”

 Please keep in mind, like with any other rumor, there has not been any confirmation from Disney on this information.
 This is all speculation at this point in time.

-According to We Got This Covered, “the plan at the moment is for T’Challa to be written out of Black Panther 2 before the story starts as he’ll apparently die off-screen.
-Shuri will then assume the mantle and become Wakanda’s new protector on a permanent basis.
-Details beyond that remain unclear, but the film itself will no doubt look to pay respect to an actor that inspired a generation and convinced them that they could be heroes, and it would seem that the studio feels that making a movie capable of honoring the legacy of what Chadwick Boseman brought to the role is the most poignant tribute that they can give him.”
+According to We Got This Covered, “the plan is for T’Challa to be written out of Black Panther 2 before the story starts as he’ll die off-screen.
+Shuri will then assume the mantle and become Wakanda’s new protector permanently.
+Details beyond that remain unclear, but the film will no doubt look to pay respect to an actor who inspired a generation and convinced them that they could be heroes.
+It would seem that the studio feels that making a movie capable of honoring the legacy of what Chadwick Boseman brought to the role is the most poignant tribute they can give him.”

 More on Chadwick Boseman

 On the evening of Friday, August 28, the world lost a talented actor and real-life superhero.
-Chadwick Boseman, who famously brought King T’Challa to life in Marvel’s Black Panther, passed away from colon cancer.
+Chadwick Boseman, who famously brought King T’Challa to life in Marvel’s Black Panther, died of colon cancer.
 He was 43 years young.

-His family released a statement saying, “It is with immeasurable grief that we confirm the passing of Chadwick Boseman.
-Chadwick was diagnosed with stage III colon cancer in 2016 and battled with it these last 4 years as it progressed to stage IV.
-A true fighter, Chadwick persevered through it all, and brought many of the films you have come to love so much.”
+His family said, “It is with immeasurable grief that we confirm the passing of Chadwick Boseman.
+Chadwick was diagnosed with stage III colon cancer in 2016 and battled with it these last four years as it progressed to stage IV.
+A true fighter, Chadwick persevered through it all and brought many of the films you have come to love so much.”

-The news came as a shock to many as they took to social media to express their condolences for the late actor.
-Everyone from around the world has been sharing love, kind words and thoughts on the passing of actor Chadwick Boseman, including The Walt Disney Company, Marvel Studios, and actors including Josh Gad, Chris Evans, Chris Pratt, Brie Larson, Zoe Saldana, Mark Ruffalo, and more.
+The news shocked many, as they took to social media to express their condolences for the late actor.
+Everyone from around the world has been sharing love, kind words, and thoughts on the passing of actor Chadwick Boseman, including The Walt Disney Company, Marvel Studios, and actors including Josh Gad, Chris Evans, Chris Pratt, Brie Larson, Zoe Saldana, Mark Ruffalo, and more.
 Joe Biden and Former President Barack Obama even took to social media to express their condolences for the actor.